Jonah Heim Preview, Player Props: Rangers vs. Mets

 Jonah Heim At The Plate

-- Heim has an RBI in 40 of 98 games this year, with multiple RBI in 18 of them.
-He has also driven home three or more of his team's runs in 11 contests.
+- Heim has picked up an RBI in 40.4% of his games this year, with more than one RBI in 18.2% of his games.
+He has also plated three or more runs in 11 contests.

-- He has scored in 39 of 98 games this season, and more than once 11 times.
+- He has scored a run in 39 games this season, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.